opencontrol/atos/_pages/ssp.md

 * Remember that the reviewer knows nothing about your system, and likely doesn't have software development background.
 The purpose of the SSP is to get the entire system and everything security-related around it into the brain of the reviewer.
 * Filling out the SSP is hard, and will likely be the most time-consuming part of the ATO process.
-* Work with your Infrastructure Lead to complete the SSP.
 * Sections 9, 10, and 13 are the hard/important ones to fill out.
 Focus on these first.
 * It will be easiest to fill out your SSP while going through side-by-side with a recent SSP, ideally for a similar system.
     * Looking at another SSP will help you understand the language/detail required.
     * Reuse/adapt content from previous SSP(s) whenever possible.
-    * Your Infrastructure Lead can find an example SSP for you.
 * When filling out the SSP, try taking a rough first pass, and flesh it out later.
 * Don't Repeat Yourself.
     * Lots of controls and sections have overlap - you will be tempted to restate the same thing multiple times.
 If this seems to be the case, reread the question _carefully_ to be sure.
 The SSP template authors choose their words carefully.